tanwimallick/graph_partition_based_DCRNN/README.md

 ```

-Script to submit job on cooley is
+Script to submit job on cooley (GPU cluster at Argonne Leadership Computing Facility) is

 ```bash
 qsub_64.sh